sumitsantape30/Snake-Water-And-Gun-Game/README.md

 Modifications:

-    Any modifications are heartly welcome.
+    Any modifications are heartly welcome :)